Writers Groups: What They Are

 Goal: To receive (and provide for others) feedback on a specific piece of writing.

 Critique groups focus on things you’ve already written.
-There are several ways they can be run.
-Typically, you submit a piece of writing to be critiqued and the other members have until the next meeting to read through your piece and make notes.
+As with all writing groups, there are several ways critique groups can be run.
+Typically, you submit a piece of writing to be critiqued and the other members have until the next meeting to read what you have submitted and make notes on it.

 Discussion Group